Protein Rich Foods for High Satiety Weight Loss

 • Edam cheese – 28%

-Plant-based foods often have lower protein density, but some great protein sources remain.
+Plant-based foods often have lower protein density, but there are still some good options.
 Beans, legumes, nuts, and seeds offer protein-rich options that cater to your dietary preferences.

 • seitan – 75%